What Is Cloud NAS (Network Attached Storage)? [A-Z Guide] - Qiling

 sinology

-Sinology is a Taiwan-based company providing cloud storage for millions of customers.
-It's one of the most trusted brands in the industry.
-Sinology provides DSM users with a wide selection of cloud services, enabling them to connect to their Synology NAS in the easiest and most flexible way possible while protecting their vital data in a dedicated data center.
+Sinology is a Taiwan-Sinology is a reputable company that offers cloud storage services to millions of customers, making it one of the most trusted brands in the industry.
+The company provides users with a wide range of cloud services that enable seamless connection to their Synology NAS, allowing them to access and protect their vital data in a dedicated data center.

 QNAP